What is SEO?

 The simple goal is to rank higher on the search engine results page (SERP) so that more people see your website, and ideally visit it.
 These visitors can then potentially be converted into paying customers.

 In order to optimize your website for search engines, you need to consider:

 - the algorithms they use to rank websites

 When you put a focus on SEO, you can potentially get your website to rank higher while also increasing the quality of the traffic to your website.

 The goal is to get traffic, yes, but not just any traffic.
 Ideally, you want people to visit your site who are looking to learn from you and potentially purchase your services.

-SEO isn’t a magic, and there is no shortcut
+SEO isn’t magic, and there is no shortcut.

 Google and other search engines reward websites that are valuable to their users.
 This means that the information they provide is accurate and well organized, their content is backed up with sources, and other websites find their information valuable.